lopezdsr/sql-query/sql-query.md

 ### REST API

 You can use the [SQL Query service REST API](https://developer.ibm.com/api/view/cloudsqlquery-prod:cloud-sql-query:title-Cloud_SQL_Query__beta_#doc) to run queries and retrieve information about their status.
 This is especially helpful when writing code that automatically queries data.

+**Note:** The Cloud Resource Name (CRN) is a mandatory part of a REST API command.
+The CRN Copy button copies your CRN to clipboard and you can just paste it into your API command.

 <!--BLH; 13 FEB 2018: This will be uncommented later.
 Click [here](https://developer.ibm.com/api/view/cloudsqlquery-prod:cloud-sql-query) for more information about how to use the REST API.
 At the end of the month when the Bluemix catalog is combined with AE, the URL will change to